Get Rid of Warts with This Garlic-Lemon Treatment

 For this reason, placing garlic on a wart to remove it won’t achieve the desired effect.
 It may cause itching, and, depending on our skin type, we may even experience irritation.

-According to popular belief, the citric acid in lemon juice converts this fruit into a kind of “natural antibiotic”.
-In turn, it’s believed that its nutrients (including vitamin C) help to regulate the pH of the skin and thus correct skin disorders such as warts.
+According to popular belief, the citric acid in lemon juice could make this fruit into a kind of “natural antibiotic”.
+In turn, it’s believed that its nutrients (including vitamin C) help to regulate the pH of the skin and, thus, correct skin disorders such as warts.

 Although this fruit is acidic and rich in vitamin C, this doesn’t mean that it acts as an antimicrobial or that it can make any specific contribution to skin health when applied directly to the skin.